johnmee/codility/README.md

    * O(n) the solution has no nested loops and all happens in a single pass
    * O(n+m) the solution has no nested loops, and passes over n and m only once
    * O(n+n) the solution has no nested loops, but you can pass over the sequence twice
+   * O(n*log(n)) the solution has a loop through n and a nested loop which does not always visit every possible n
    * O(n*n) the solution has a loop through n nested inside a loop through n
 * Codility is still running python 3.6.5 (2018) but there were issues with installing that on a 2022 version of linux, so my updated tests were run on Python 3.7.13.